-We expect companies to be transparent about their diversity policies and encourage disclosure broken down by board directors, executive directors, managers and employees by geography and skill set beyond gender reporting to encompass diversity in its broadest sense.
+We expect companies to be transparent about their diversity policies by disclosing data beyond gender reporting, including breakdowns by board directors, executive directors, managers, and employees segmented by geography and skillset-to capture diversity in its broadest sense.
+We expect companies to encourage directors to selfidentify within a supportive culture.